khairulislam/Anomaly-Detection-on-UNSW-NB15/README.md

 of which contains 1.905 million and 0.635 million samples.
 The ratios of normal vs. attack samples of both sets are 6.9, remaining the same as in the original dataset.
+* An Ensemble Intrusion Detection Technique based on proposed Statistical Flow Features for Protecting Network Traffic of Internet of Things:
+Only used DNS and HTTP protocol data.

+* Analysis of Lightweight Feature Vectors for Attack Detection in Network Traffic: Did on complete unsw-nb15 dataset.
+Feature scaling, selection, one hot encoding, pca, 5 fold cross validation